AndersDeath/diary2/000-current.md

 # 09 June - Friday - Yerevan - 253 day of immigration

 Today I got surgery and 6 (six) gum formers.
 Everything is nice now but I feel bad.
 I have no power.
 However I did all things from my todolist.
 I cancelled sport and some other things.
 I was lying in the bad for the hafl of day.
 This is a main point for this day.
+Tommorow we will go for a walk and to do some other cool stuff.